multiformats/multiaddr/protocols/DNS6.md

 # `dns6`

-`dns6` is a protocol that defines which domain name should be used, but only by resolving it to a IPv6 address.
+`dns6` is a protocol that defines which domain name should be used, but only by resolving it to IPv6 addresses.

 ## Representation Format